Netizine/Netizine.Enums.Country/README.md

 # Netizine.Enums.Country
-A country enum created to simplyfy mapping countries to a enum.
+A country enum created to simplify mapping countries to a enum.
-Created from the country data exttracted from [Wikipedia](https://en.wikipedia.org/wiki/List_of_ISO_3166_country_codes).
+It is created from the country data extracted from [Wikipedia](https://en.wikipedia.org/wiki/List_of_ISO_3166_country_codes).

 Using Netizine.Enums.Country
 ------------------------------
 To use the country enum in your project, add the [Netizine.Enums.Country](https://www.nuget.org/packages/Netizine.Enums.Country/1.0.1) NuGet package to your project.
 ------------------------------

-Provides a few extension methods to easilly access country name, decription, state name, ISO 3166-1 codes such as the Alpha-2, Alpha-3 and Numeric codes etc as show below.
+Provides a few extension methods to quickly access country name, description, state name, ISO 3166-1 codes such as the Alpha-2, Alpha-3 and Numeric codes etc. as shown below.
 ![Extension Methods](https://user-images.githubusercontent.com/598617/84762987-71be4580-afc3-11ea-86ad-156e769314f9.png)

 As a example, calling the following code